jymcheong/ETW-tutorialSet/README.md

 - No driver signing costs
 - No BSOD risk since we stay out of kernel space

-We’ll also show how to turn any C# console app into a SYSTEM process, and discuss the weaknesses of the common driver-based approach—and how to overcome them with a simpler method.
+We’ll also show how to turn any C# console app into a SYSTEM process, and discuss the weaknesses of the common driver-based approach and how to overcome them with a simpler method.

 ***